peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Short Bio

-Peilin (Leo) Chen is a second-year Ph.D. student in the <a href="https://engineering.virginia.edu/department/electrical-and-computer-engineering">Electrical and Computer Engineering Department</a> at the
+Peilin (Leo) Chen is a Ph.D. candidate in the <a href="https://engineering.virginia.edu/department/electrical-and-computer-engineering">Electrical and Computer Engineering Department</a> at the
     University of Virginia (UVA) under the supervision of Prof.
     <a href="https://engineering.virginia.edu/faculty/xiaoxuan-yang">Xiaoxuan Yang</a>.
 His research focuses on designing energy-efficient algorithms,
     architectures, and systems for AI workloads, including CNNs, LLMs, and neuromorphic deep learning models.